lrspeiser/DensityDependentMetricModel/README.md

 # Testing a Density‑Dependent Metric Modification as an Alternative to Dark Matter

-**Authors:** *\[Leonard Speiser]*
+**Authors:** *[Leonard Speiser]*

 ---

 ## Abstract

 Galactic rotation curves remain flat at large radii, contradicting Newtonian predictions based on visible matter alone.
 While dark‑matter halos provide the standard explanation, we test a density‑dependent metric modification in which gravity strengthens as baryonic density ρ falls below a critical scale ρ\_c.
 The enhancement factor

 $$
 \xi(\rho)=1+A\left(\frac{\rho_c}{\rho}\right)^{n}
 $$

 rescales the local gravitational field but recovers Newtonian behaviour in high‑density environments.
-Fitting ≈ 80 000 high‑quality *Gaia* DR3 stars with dynamic nested sampling (80 283 posterior samples, 3.81 × 10⁶ likelihood calls), we reproduce the Milky Way rotation curve **without dark matter**.
+Fitting **≈ 144,000** high‑quality *Gaia* DR3 stars collected from 12 galactic longitude bins using dynamic nested sampling (3,155 posterior samples, 3.81 × 10⁶ likelihood calls), we reproduce the Milky Way rotation curve **without dark matter**.
 At the Solar radius we obtain
-$\xi_\odot = 1.834\pm0.042$ and $v_{\mathrm{model},\odot}=282\pm6\;\mathrm{km\,s^{-1}}$
+$\xi_\odot = 1.689\pm0.042$ and $v_{\mathrm{model},\odot}=238.8\pm6.1\;\mathrm{km\,s^{-1}}$
-versus a Newtonian‑baryon value of $208\pm5\;\mathrm{km\,s^{-1}}$. ξ rises smoothly to ≈ 5 at 25 kpc.
+versus a Newtonian‑baryon value of $183.7\pm5.2\;\mathrm{km\,s^{-1}}$. ξ rises smoothly to ≈ 5 at 25 kpc.
 All posterior draws satisfy Solar‑System constraints.
 Unlike MOND, the transition is set by local density, suggesting links to environment‑responsive or emergent‑gravity scenarios.
 These findings indicate that galactic dynamics may be explained by a modified gravitational coupling rather than unseen matter.

 ---

 ## Introduction

 The discrepancy between observed flat rotation curves and the velocities predicted from luminous matter—commonly termed the *missing‑mass problem*—has shaped astrophysics for nearly a century ¹⁻².
 Under the prevailing ΛCDM model, the shortfall is supplied by cold dark‑matter halos that outweigh baryons by a factor of ≳5 on galactic scales ³.
 Yet despite four decades of increasingly sensitive laboratory searches, no dark‑matter particle has been detected.
 Direct‑detection limits now reach spin‑independent WIMP cross‑sections of 10⁻⁴⁸ cm² (LUX‑ZEPLIN) ⁴, while collider experiments find no evidence of supersymmetric partners up to the TeV scale ⁵.

 The impasse has renewed interest in modifying gravity itself.
-Milgrom’s Modified Newtonian Dynamics (MOND) introduces an acceleration scale $a_0\simeq1.2\times10^{-10}\;\mathrm{m\,s^{-2}}$ below which the effective force law changes, reproducing many galactic rotation curves and the baryonic Tully–Fisher relation ⁶⁻⁷.
-Relativistic extensions such as TeVeS ⁸ and, more recently, RelMOND ⁹ achieve cosmological consistency, while Verlinde’s emergent gravity derives apparent dark‑matter effects from entanglement entropy in de Sitter space ¹⁰.
+Milgrom's Modified Newtonian Dynamics (MOND) introduces an acceleration scale $a_0\simeq1.2\times10^{-10}\;\mathrm{m\,s^{-2}}$ below which the effective force law changes, reproducing many galactic rotation curves and the baryonic Tully–Fisher relation ⁶⁻⁷.
+Relativistic extensions such as TeVeS ⁸ and, more recently, RelMOND ⁹ achieve cosmological consistency, while Verlinde's emergent gravity derives apparent dark‑matter effects from entanglement entropy in de Sitter space ¹⁰.
 Screening mechanisms, notably chameleon fields ¹¹, allow environment‑dependent forces that evade Solar‑System bounds.

 Here we pursue a complementary route: **gravity enhancement in low‑density regions**.
 Rather than hiding modifications where matter is dense, we posit that spacetime becomes *more responsive* to baryonic mass where density is low.
 This environmentally responsive metric offers a natural explanation of flat rotation curves using only visible matter.
 We develop the formalism, apply it to Milky‑Way kinematics with the latest *Gaia* DR3 data, and show that it fits without invoking dark matter.

 ---